Kendall Jenner, Kate Upton Walk Michael Kors Runway in Flip-Flops at NYFW

-It was a star-studded affair at Michael Kor’s spring ’18 runway presentation on Wednesday morning at New York Fashion Week.
+It was a star-studded affair at Michael Kors’ spring ’18 runway presentation on Wednesday morning at New York Fashion Week.
 The designer attracted A-list celebrities including Naomi Watts, Nicole Kidman and Catherine Zeta-Jones to the front row, while top models such as Kendall Jenner, Bella Hadid, Kate Upton and Ashley Graham hit the catwalk.

-The collection was filled with a mix of tom boy-inspired ensembles, featuring oversized jackets and menswear shirts, mixed in with purple, blue and pink tie-dyed dresses.
-Michael Kors men’s line was also displayed on the runway.
+The collection was filled with a mix of tomboy-inspired ensembles, featuring oversized jackets and menswear shirts, mixed in with purple, blue and pink tie-dyed dresses.
+Michael Kors’ men’s line was also displayed on the runway.

 Kors’ spring shoes seen in the show surprisingly consisted of basic flip-flops — seen on the men and women.
 Other styles included oxfords, cork platforms and tie-dyed knotted ankle-strap sandals.